Traducir al español

 Key measures that remain required include: Face Coverings, maintaining a communicable disease plan, maintaining an isolation space in schools and submitting a plan for operation.

-District 21 Communicable Diseases Plan - (please note: this plan is continuing to be updated based on current guidance)
+District 21 Communicable Diseases Plan - (please note: this plan was updated on 3/29/22)

-Additional Safe Return to In-Person Instruction and Continuity of Services Plans
+Additional Safe Return to In-Person Instruction and Continuity of Service Plans